maruel/dlibox/go/pio/DESIGN.md

     [devices.Milli](https://godoc.org/github.com/maruel/dlibox/go/pio/devices#Milli).
     Floating point arithmetic is acceptable in the unit tests and tools in [cmd/](cmd/) but should not be abused.
   * Drivers must be implemented with performance in mind.
+For example I²C operations should be batched to minimize overhead.
-  * Benchmark must be implemented for non trivial processing.
+  * Benchmark must be implemented for non trivial processing running on the host.
-* Code must compile on all OSes, with minimal use of OS-specific thunk as strictly as needed.
+* Code must compile on all OSes, with minimal use of OS-specific thunk as strictly needed.
 * Struct implementing an interface must validate at compile time with `var _
   <Interface> = &<Type>{}`.
 * No code under the GPL, LGPL or APL license will be accepted.